 The changing face of employment means that HR will become a strategy.
 With it comes the need to embrace digital technology and coordinate with every employee, while ensuring alignment with CFOs, budgets and other stakeholder.
 There is no doubt a new approach to employee hiring, training and retention is required.

 Consider the benefits of flexibility as a successful hiring strategy as well as a tool for staff retention.
-Let your employees create a flexible approach to their earnings and a flexible work schedule, by working out the hours they wish to work, the days they want to work while accommodating both staff and employers.
+Let your employees create a flexible approach to their earnings and a flexible work schedule, by working out the hours they wish to work using a clock in and out app and deciding the days they want to work while accommodating both staff and employers.

 So What Are the Trends We Can Expect in 2021?

 Digital transformation and efficiency is an obvious choice for any business looking to save money and take control of sustainability and the broader consequences of digital ignorance.